collectd/collectd/README.md

     - notify_nagios
       Submit notifications as passive check results to a local nagios instance.

+    - notify_telegram
+      Send telegram message with the notification to the configured recipients.

     - exec
       Execute a program or script to handle the notification.
       See collectd-exec(5).